epfl-ada/ada-2023-project-perrysplatypuses/README.md

-Readme.md file containing the detailed project proposal (up to 1000 words).
-Your README.md should contain:
 # Title
 ## Abstract:
 A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?